E-Course on Long-Term Travel

 14: Make staying in fun

 Getting together with friends doesn’t have to mean dropping big bucks at a bar or restaurant.
 Swap out your weekly bar night with friends for an evening drinking at your place, host dinner parties rather than going out to eat, and invite friends over wine tastings, game nights, or movie screenings, and you can socialize and save money at the same time.
 Trade off hosting responsibilities with others in the group and make every event pot-luck and BYOB.

 Money saved: $10-$80 per month. $120 – $960 per year.
 Based on skipping 1-4 nights out at $10-$20 each.

 With the exception of certain blockbusters, most movies play just as well on the small screen as the big.
 Wait a few months and rent the movie rather than seeing it in the theatre (if you must, go to a matinee and bring in your own snacks)If you only rent occasionally, opt for cheap Red Box movies vs. Netflix.

 Money saved: $10-$40 per month. $120-$480 per year.
 Based on going to the movies 1-4 times per month at $10 each.

 At $30, $50, $100 or even more per month, cable TV isn’t exactly cheap.
 If you’re a total TV addict, this might not be a strategy for you, but if you don’t watch the tube all that much, consider cutting out cable and watching only the basic channels.
-With most shows available on DVD or the internet now, you might not even miss it.
+With most shows available via streaming services, you might not even miss it.